Modern Slavery Statement

 In our invitation to tender documents, bidders are required to confirm that staff and sub-contractors are treated in a fair and ethical manner.

 From time to time, our Procurement team also provide training to local businesses to help them understand the standards they should obtain to be a LLAOL supplier.
-This training was carried out in March and November 2023 with more than 100 businesses in attendance in total.
-Another training session is planned for April 2024.
+The last training was carried out in November 2024 with 35 businesses in attendance.
+Another training session is planned for 2025.

 Our Procurement team also regularly provide internal training to existing staff and new starters on our procurement and tender process.

-Members of our Procurement team have recently achieved Chartered Institute of Purchasing and Supply (CIPS) Corporate Ethics accreditation which lasts until July 2024.
-Part of the accreditation included modern slavery training.
-Members of the team intend to achieve this accreditation again after its expiry.
+Members of our Procurement team attained the Chartered Institute of Purchasing and Supply (CIPS) Corporate Ethics accreditation which was in place until 20 December 2024.
+The team successfully renewed the accreditation in early 2025.
+Part of the accreditation includes modern slavery training to the Procurement team.

 Staff